The Jazz Studies faculty members are active artists and committed teachers. Their full biographies are available on the Jazz Studies website.

 Jennifer Barnes, Director of Vocal Jazz and Jazz Singers.

-Rodney Booth, Applied jazz trumpet; jazz repertory ensemble; jazz aural fundamentals; small group coaching.
+Rodney Booth, Applied jazz trumpet; Two OíClock Lab Band; jazz aural fundamentals; small group coaching.

-Stefan Karlsson, Applied jazz piano; improvisation; small groups; rhythm section master class.
+Fred Hamilton, Applied jazz guitar; improvisation; rhythm section master class.

 Brad Leali, Applied jazz saxophone; Three OíClock Lab Band; jazz performance fundamentals for saxophone.

-John Murphy, Division Chair, Graduate Advisor; Jazz history, analysis and research methods.
+John Murphy, Division Chair and Graduate Advisor; Jazz history; analysis and research methods.

-Jay Saunders, Applied jazz trumpet; Two OíClock Lab Band; introduction to jazz recordings.
+Jay Saunders, Applied jazz trumpet; One OíClock Lab Band; introduction to jazz recordings.

 Lynn Seaton, Applied jazz bass; improvisation; rhythm section master class.